fakundo/react-localized/README.md

 Internationalization for React and Preact components.

 Features:
-- based on `gettext` format.
-This means that:
+- based on `gettext` format, it means that:
   - plural forms are supported
   - translations can be edited by cool editors (for example Poedit)
   - translation files in `.po` format used by this library can be generated automatically by parsing source code